 1.1 Varying Policies

-Local regulations regarding patio enclosures or pool cages can be as diverse as the Texas landscape itself.
+Local regulations regarding screen patio enclosures or pool cages can be as diverse as the Texas landscape itself.
 What holds true in one neighborhood may not apply just a few streets away.
 Why the disparity?
 Over decades, towns and cities have added, amended, or removed rules without a unified state or federal framework.
 Consequently, permit requirements for structures like sheds, decks, fences, and, yes, patio enclosures can vary significantly.

 1.2 Height Matters